Soul Nomad & the World Eaters: World Eaters

 The third and final World Eater, Raksha is initially found to be dormant.
 It is later revealed that he managed to, with the help of Dio, separate his spirit from his body and place it in Levin's as a child, lying low until he meets Gig once again.
-His goal is to become so powerful that nobody would ever be able to tell him what to do.
-Gig states that Raksha was "always the hardest one to crack", since he is physically strongest of the World Eaters.
-In the Demon Campaign he defeats the Main Character early on as Levin, thus causing people to rally behind him as a hero.
-Upon gaining his former body he chooses to fight against the main character, liking the attention he received as a hero.
+His goal is to become so powerful that nobody would be able to tell him what to do.
+Gig states that Raksha was "always the hardest one to crack", since he is physically the strongest of the World Eaters.
+In the Demon Campaign, he defeats the main character early on as Levin, thus causing people to rally behind him as a hero.
+Upon gaining his former body, he chooses to fight against the main character, liking the attention he received as a hero.